-As consumption is increasingly met by globalised supply chains, causing social, economic and environmental impacts elsewhere, consumption decisions can unknowingly contribute and reinforce global inequality and exploitation.
-To account for the impacts of consumption and distribution of wealth we need to analyse global supply and value chains.
+As consumption is increasingly met by globalized supply chains, causing social, economic, and environmental impacts elsewhere, consumption decisions can unknowingly contribute and reinforce global inequality and exploitation.
+To account for the impacts of consumption and distribution of wealth we need to analyze global supply and value chains.
 In this volume, the authors provide an overview of key methods of analysis, including Multi-Regional Input-Output analysis and Life Cycle Assessment.
 Subsequent chapters connect local consumption to the global consequences of different environmental issues, such as water and land use and stress, greenhouse gases emissions, and other forms of air pollution.
-Each issue is addressed in an individual chapter, including case studies from China, US and UK.
+Each issue is addressed in an individual chapter, including case studies from China, U.S. and UK.

 2. Methodology: Environmental Impact Accounting Approaches

 5. Carbon footprint of Chinese megacities – the case study of Beijing, Tianjin,

 6. The Economic Gains and Environmental Losses of U.S. Consumption

 7. Consumption-based accounting of U.S. CO2 emissions from 1990 to 2010

 8. Global water footprint of nations: A case study of the UK

 Kuishuang Feng is Research Professor in the Department of Geographical Sciences at the University of Maryland, U.S.